Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Best one cup

-No, it's not a gimmick, this kettle really can dispense one cup of boiling water at a time (though we do wish the cups were a bit bigger) to save you some pennies on your energy bill.
-This kettle also impressed during testing thanks to how easy it would be for the less mobile to use, with hot water at the touch of a button.
-For cheaper cups of tea all day, pick this kettle.
+No, it's not a gimmick, this kettle really can dispense one cup of boiling water at a time (though I did wish during testing that those cups were a bit bigger) to save you some pennies on your energy bill.
+This kettle also impressed during testing thanks to how easy it would be for those who are less mobile to use, with hot water at the touch of a button.
+For cheaper cups of tea all day long, pick this kettle.

 Best under £50